 rain, horse, coffee, sun, dog, juice, wind, sprite, orangutan, clouds, water, cat

-If you’re asked to memorize those words, you’re probably going to group the words that are similar to each other, rather than memorizing each item one by one.
+If you’re a typical human, you probably grouped the words that are similar to each other, rather than memorizing each item one by one.

 This natural tendency to group related information is called clustering.
 And it helps to improve recall.

 So when you’re determining what copy goes where on a page, consider grouping similar topics together.
-Doing so will make it more likely that your readers will retain the information (and remember why your client’s brand is so awesome).
+Doing so will make it more likely that your readers will retain the information (and remember why your brand is so gosh darn amazing).

 10. Verbatim effect

 Get this: Visitors spend less than 15 seconds on a website.
-On top of that, they don’t remember everything they see or read.
+And they definitely don’t remember everything they see or read.
 Not even close.

 The verbatim effect is the cognitive bias whereby people remember the gist of what was said, but not all the nitty-gritty details.

-So how can you seize your prospect’s attention AND get them to think of your client’s brand after the fact…like while they’re on the treadmill/at work/playing tennis?
+So how can you seize your prospect’s attention AND get them to think of your brand after the fact…like while they’re on the treadmill…at work…or hell, honeymooning in Bali?